 A dress code is a set of rules and specific expectations on how to dress, depending on the occasion.
 It gives you a clue about the perception and the circumstances of the event you’re planning to attend.

 Think about the many parts of your life.
-There is school, work, social events, and familial responsibilities.
+There are school, work, social events, and familial responsibilities.
 Do you wear the same thing for each area of your life?
 No, likely not.

-These “rules” can be beneficial so that you do not attract unwanted attention for not fitting in.
-They also help you dress with confidence, and to look good.
+These “rules” can be beneficial so that you don’t attract unwanted attention for not fitting in.
+They also help you dress with confidence and to look good.

-A dress code does not have to be intimidating.
-There isn’t much mystery to it; you simply need to know how to identify the occasion and translate what the dress code means.
+Dress codes do not have to be intimidating.
+There isn’t much mystery to it; you simply need to know how to identify the occasion and translate the dress code.

 White Tie Dress Code

-These are extremely fancy events and are quite elegant.
-A white tie dress code is rigorous; it leaves little room, if any, for leeway.
+White-tie dress codes are rigorous.
+They’re extremely fancy events and are quite elegant.
+So it leaves little room, if any, for leeway.

-These are also black, high waisted, and worn with suspenders.
+These are also black, high-waisted, and usually worn with suspenders.
 One or two satin stripes run along the outside seam of the leg.

-As the name “white tie dress code” indicates, the bow tie must be white.
-And do not get anything other than one that is self-tie.
+As the name “white-tie dress code” indicates, wearing a white bow tie is a must.
+And do not get anything other than a self-tie.
 Anything else looks cheap and tacky.

 As the most formal dress code, white-tie events demand the most formal of footwear.
 In particular, black and patent leather Oxfords with a small heel are ideal to complete the outfit.

-You will often see personal touches in a white tie dress code through the accessories.
-A white scarf, white gloves, a white pocket square, or a black top hat are all acceptable.
+You will often see personal touches in a white-tie dress code through the accessories.
+For example, a white scarf, white gloves, a white pocket square, or a black top hat are all acceptable.